Simple ADHD Hacks Anyone Can Try Today

 Coupons from the mail, to be sorted and added to your wallet or car

-A jacket that was too thin for the cold weather, so you left it in the entryway and put on a thicker jacket before leaving
+A jacket that was too thin for the cold weather, so you left it strewn in the entryway while you put on a different jacket before leaving

 The potential solution for you?
 Baskets.

 Baskets can act in different ways.
-Some baskets are permanent fixtures, the go-to landing zone for specific things like car keys.
-Others are meant to catch your clutter, so that when you have the time and energy to do it, you can go about putting things away all in one go.
+Some baskets are permanent fixtures, like the βdrop spotβ as mentioned earlier for your car keys.
+Others are meant to catch your clutter, so that when you have the time and energy to do it at a later date, you can go about putting things away all in one go.